Our Faculty

 Juan-Miguel has collaborated with distinguished artists such as Itzhak Perlman, Lynn Harrell, Kim Kashkashian, Gérard Caussé, Nicolas Dautricourt, Misha Dichter, the Weilerstein trio as well as Jazz living legends Chick Corea, Gary Burton, Stanley Clark and Paquito D’Rivera.
 Recent festival and program appearances as guest artist and teacher include the Festival Pablo Casal (Prades, France), the Festival Des Arcs (France), the Amalfi Coast Music Festival (Italy), Orford Academy (Canada), Stellenbosch International Chamber Music Festival (South Africa), the Salzburg Festival, the Brevard Summer Institute, the Mozaic Festival, Festicamara (Colombia), Montreal Jazz & Panama Jazz Festivals and Musica Mundi International Festival (Belgium).

-On radio airwaves and television broadcasts, Juan-Miguel has been heard and seen on nationally-syndicated programs throughout Canada, and the United States.
-His discography includes four quartet CDs, released on the Naxos, Cedille records, the White Pine and Navona labels as well as multiple collaborations on various other labels including with artists like Chick Corea and Gary Burton as well as Norah Jones.
-Fall of 2015 saw the release of Trio Virado’s debut album, “Mangabeira”, featuring music by Piazzolla, Leo Brouwer and original music by Sergio Assad.
+On radio airwaves and television broadcasts, Juan-Miguel has been heard and seen on nationally syndicated programs throughout Canada and the United States.
+His discography includes four quartet CDs, released on the Naxos, Cedille records, the White Pine, and Navona labels, as well as multiple collaborations on various other labels, including with artists like Chick Corea and Gary Burton as well as Norah Jones.
+The fall of 2015 saw the release of Trio Virado’s debut album, “Mangabeira,” featuring music by Piazzolla, and Leo Brouwer, and original music by Sergio Assad.

-His strong commitment to educate and engage new audiences all around the globe have brought him to reach young musicians and various communities through art convoys in South Africa and Venezuela, various music festivals in South America and outreach projects in Europe and North America.
-In the Fall of 2016 Juan-Miguel was appointed to the faculty of the prestigious Royal Academy of Music (London) as Professor of Viola.
+His strong commitment to educate and engage new audiences all around the globe has brought him to reach young musicians and various communities through art convoys in South Africa and Venezuela, various music festivals in South America, and outreach projects in Europe and North America.
+In the Fall of 2016, Juan-Miguel was appointed to the faculty of the prestigious Royal Academy of Music (London) as Professor of Viola.

-Juan-Miguel Hernandez was born in Montreal, Canada in 1985 and began studying the violin at age seven, then switched to viola at age twelve under the tutelage of Jean McRae.
-He received his Bachelor degree from the Colburn Conservatory in 2010 studying with Paul Coletti and Graduate Diploma in the Professional String Quartet program in 2012 with Paul Katz at the New England Conservatory, working privately with Kim Kashkashian and Dimitri Murrath.
-He also worked before Pinchas Zukerman, Roberto Diaz, Paul Neubauer, Karen Tuttle, Steven Dann, James Dunham, Barbara Westphal and Robert Vernon.
+Juan-Miguel Hernández was born in Montreal, Canada in 1985 and began studying the violin at age seven, then switched to viola at age twelve under the tutelage of Jean McRae.
+He received his Bachelor’s degree from the Colburn Conservatory in 2010 studying with Paul Coletti and Graduate Diploma in the Professional String Quartet program in 2012 with Paul Katz at the New England Conservatory, working privately with Kim Kashkashian and Dimitri Murrath.
+He also worked before Pinchas Zukerman, Roberto Díaz, Paul Neubauer, Karen Tuttle, Steven Dann, James Dunham, Barbara Westphal, and Robert Vernon.

 Juan-Miguel plays a beautiful 2008 Miralles viola from Altadena CA.